OptimisticLock/GeometryD/README.md

 * Tests.
 Including unit tests.

 * Consider turtle graphics.
-(In fact, I  might have done just that had I understood the assignment correctly in the beginning).

 * Allow for arcs with an angle > 180 degrees.
-Currently, the only way to construct those is by creating two shorter adjacent arcs.
-This is an oversight that should be easily fixable.
+Currently, the only way to construct these is by creating two shorter adjacent arcs.
+That should be easily fixable.

 * Use `module`/`export`/`import`/`require`

 * In a strictly typed language with operator overloading and implicit conversions, like Skala, I'd use Points, not numbers.
 That didn't fly so well in Javascript and was one of the things I had to undo.
 (Operator overloading would have come handy in so many ways!)

     **Edit** Spoke too soon.
-I had to depart from primitive types and go more OO in lineGeometry.js, it now has `Point`s, `Vector`s, etc. Was unreadable without.
-Now I have to TODO: work `Point`s and such back into the rest of the code, for uniformity.
+I had to depart from primitive types and go more OO in `lineGeometry.js`, it now has `Point` `Vector`, etc. Was unreadable without.
+Now I have to TODO: work `Point` and such back into the rest of the code, for uniformity.

 * If needed, might optimize performance by not spending so much time in trigonometric functions (caching?
 Controlling precision?
 Substituting algorithms?)